enyojs/ares-project/README.md

 ### Running the local file "server"
 The local filesystem browser is in the ares-project repository, under hermes/filesystem.
 In order to run the service, you will need to have [Node.js](http://www.nodejs.org) installed (version 0.6 or later).
 To start the service, go to the hermes/filesystem directory, and run:
     node index.js

+### Approving the certificate
+Since Hermes runs as an SSL server with a self-signed certificate, you will need to approve the certificate when you initially connect to the server.
+Otherwise, Ares will not be able to communicate with the server, and you won't see your files.

+To approve the certificate, start the server, then navigate to http://localhost:9010 in your browser.
+This will give you the opportunity to approve the certificate.
+We recommend that you *do not* check the box that says to "always trust" certificates signed by enyojs.com.
+Since the signing key is included in this distribution, anyone can make a certificate that matches this key.